 I am good at mental arithmetic to this day

 Lessons were mostly tedious and Needlework and Geography Mapwork certainly not my strongest concentration ones!
 I was sent outside the classroom door for talking on more than one occasion to stare at the wall.
 But I was good at English and History and enjoyed those.
 Science could be okay at times if we had a Biology teacher to look at who was particularly dishy to an innocent 12 year old!
-Art was ok as was French.
+Art was okay as was French.
 Maths was taken by a teacher who I swear was 100 years old.
 A spinster who was very strict and insisted on logarithms most weeks.
 YAWN.
 However, I was and still am very good at mental arithmetic!

 No outdoor swimming PLEASE!